-Our diets are oftentimes the #1 source of toxins and acidic foods, which causes are bodies to work in overtime.
+Our diets are often times the #1 source of toxins for our systems, which causes our bodies to work in overtime.
 An alkaline-heavy diet can help you lose weight and keep your body at peak performance.
 Learn about what this entails.

 We all partake in bad habits, and sometimes we let these habits run our lives out of complacency.
 In order to escape this rut, we have to live proactively.
 We need to exercise or eat right, not to see what happens, but to achieve a specific outcome that we are totally focused on meeting.
-Just like with anything else, this is a skill that has to be trained.
+Just like with anything else, this is a skill that has to be learned and developed over time.

 There is a way that you can replace the bad with the good, which you can do by learning to quantify your experience and change your focus.

 We’ve gone over the basics to eating and exercising the right way, by switching to alkaline-heavy foods and through aerobic exercise, respectively.
-Let’s burrow a little deeper into these concepts, why they matter, and how they work together on a daily basis to help you get the body you want and deserve.
+Let’s dig a little deeper into these concepts, why they matter and how they work together on a daily basis to help you get the body you want and deserve.

 Do you truly want to lose weight and live a healthier, more fulfilling life?
-Then commit to Tony’s 12 principles of master health.
+Commit to Tony’s 12 Principles of Master Health.

-Peak physical health isn’t about being super muscular or being able to run long distances, it’s also about pain.
-Even Olympic athletes suffer from headaches, joint problems, and other musculoskeletal pains.
-These athletes follow routines to help their body recover from these pains, so why shouldn’t you?
+Peak physical health isn’t about becoming super muscular or being able to run long distances – it’s also about managing pain.
+Even Olympic athletes suffer from headaches, joint problems and other musculoskeletal pains.
+These athletes follow routines to help their body recover from these setbacks, so why shouldn’t you?
 Wouldn’t you like to walk without that ache in your knees?
 Or play with your kids without feeling it in your back?

 You don’t need to be an athlete to be in peak physical health.
 Use the routines that Tony includes in his own lifestyle, known as the Egoscue Method.

 Life is energy.
 Health is energy.
 There is a basic structure to how we live and how we can improve our livelihood and our wellbeing.
-Do we poison our body or do we give our cells the right nutrients, so that they can continue performing the functions that keep us up and running?
-Do eat dead food, or we do have the right diet to keep us in peak condition?
+Do we poison our body or do we give our cells the right nutrients so that they can continue performing the functions that keep us up and running?
+Do you eat food that is lacking in essential nutrients?
+Do you have the right diet to get in and maintain your peak physical condition?